 Wood is the most common material used for dunnage.
 It’s widely available and relatively simple to process into dunnage.
 While some may think that any regular piece of wood can be used as dunnage, this is not the case.
 Wood dunnage should be durable and free from any major splits or defects.
 It is dunnage wood suppliers’ jobs to provide dunnage that is strong enough to protect products that are transported.

 Another reason to trust dunnage wood suppliers for your dunnage equipment is sustainability.
 Wood is efficient to process and it’s environmentally friendly.
 Wood is the only 100% renewable resource in the manufacturing of building products.
 We take sustainability seriously at Troymill.
 Every piece of lumber that comes to our facility is used to the very last fiber, even the sawdust.
-We believe that good business practices of using every element of a wood product are especially crucial in the industrial and manufacturing industries.
+We believe that good business practices of using every element of a wood product or pallet are especially crucial in the industrial and manufacturing industries.

 Wood Dunnage Applications

 In the transportation industry, many components have to be precisely measured, weighed, and heavily regulated to ensure safe and accurate transportation.
 Wood dunnage is unique because it can come in a variety of sizes and specifications.
 Every shipping container, cargo hold, or bed of a truck is different.
 Wood dunnage can be processed and cut to fit every type of application.

 Besides international shipments, there are no regulatory procedures in domestic transportation set for wood dunnage.
 Simply, wood dunnage is meant to stabilize products and make the transportation of products safer and easier.
 Wood dunnage can be used by any industrial business or application that transports heavy-duty products regularly.